Indirect Tax

 Value added tax (VAT) is an indirect tax generally levied on buyers at all stages of the supply chain.
 In most cases, in the approximately 175 countries where VAT applies, the seller collects the VAT from the customer and then remits the funds collected to the country’s taxing authority.

 But in some cases, businesses are allowed to apply the “reverse charge” mechanism.
-This allows businesses who sell to other businesses (but who have no other VAT obligation in a country) can issue an invoice stating that the “reverse charge” applies.
-The seller doesn’t collect VAT.
-The buyer instead self-assesses the VAT rate that would have been due on the transaction and pays it to the taxing authorities themselves on their next VAT return.
+This allows businesses who sell to other businesses to, under certain conditions, issue an invoice stating that the “reverse charge” applies.
+The seller in that case, does not charge VAT to the buyer, and then does not have to collect, report and remit VAT on that transaction.

 Why does the reverse charge mechanism exist?